nlpsandbox/docker-elk/README.md

 ### Version selection

 This repository tries to stay aligned with the latest version of the Elastic stack.
-The `master` branch tracks the current major version (7.x).
+The `main` branch tracks the current major version (7.x).

 To use a different version of the core Elastic components, simply change the version number inside the `.env` file.
 If you are upgrading an existing stack, please carefully read the note in the next section.